 From Leonardo Da Vinci to Pablo Picasso, the way an artist chooses to express themselves arises from many influencing factors.

-Your own particular drawing style will depend on your skills, your preference, the audience or brief you might be creating for, your cultural background, interests, and education.
+Your particular drawing style depends on your skills, preference, audience or brief you might be creating for, cultural background, interests, and education.